dietmarczekay/rp2040_pcf8574/README.md

 ```

 for using with LEDs for blink, remember the PCF8574 pins are open collector!
 Writing a "1" means turning LED off.
+Because not all port pins are used, there seems to be some interference between the pins.
+Writing a zero to the PCF8574 didn't light up all LEDs on P0 to P4.
+First pulling all unused pins to 3V3 corrects this behavior.